Awwal12/AirBnB_clone_v3/README.md

 No known bugs at this time.

 ## Authors
-Adam Umar Faruq
+Mohammed Mohammed Awwal
-Adeoye Ajarat Abisola
+Umar Tukue

 ## License
 Public Domain.
 No copy write protection.